School of Education Ambassadors

 The program advisor is Jennifer Strange.

 Nicole Kister ’20 is a junior Teaching Fellow from Olney, Maryland majoring in Secondary Mathematics with Teacher Licensure and minoring in Computer Science.
 One of my favorite parts of the School of Education is all the opportunities I have been given, including a five week placement in New Zealand and connections to great current and future educators.
 As a Teaching Fellow, I instantly had a group of like-minded people around Elon who were also passionate about education, but I have enjoyed learning alongside Teaching Fellows and education majors alike.
-Along with being the Class Chair for Teaching Fellows, I am a member of Tri Delta, Parent’s Night Out, and have been an Orientation Leader for the past two fall semesters.
+Along with being the Class Chair for Teaching Fellows, I am a member of Tri Delta, and a tour guide for the university!

-Makenzie Mason ’21 is a sophomore Elon Teaching Fellow, majoring in special education and elementary education!
+Makenzie Mason ’21 is a junior Elon Teaching Fellow, majoring in special and elementary education!
 I am from Langhorne, PA, a suburb of Philadelphia.
 I love the School of Education because it offers a great sense of community and camaraderie between students and the amazing faculty.
+The close-knit community fosters incredible relationships with the faculty and staff, long-lasting friendships, and the collaboration skills necessary for teachers to be successful.
 It truly feels like home!
+Through my education at Elon I have received valuable experience observing and teaching in classrooms across elementary grade levels, as well as attending professional development, and volunteer-tutoring children in the community.
+I also completed a five week student-teaching experience in a year 3/4 classroom in Dunedin, New Zealand, through the teaching Fellows program.
+These experiences have made me a more confident and resourceful pre-service educator!
 I am so excited to be representing the School of Education, and all of the wonderful opportunities offered here!

-Chloe Yoon ’22 is a first-year Elon Teaching Fellow majoring in English with teaching licensure with 3 minors in policy studies, poverty and social justice, and peace and conflict.
+Chloe Yoon ’22 is a sophomore Elon Teaching Fellow majoring in English with teaching licensure with minors in policy studies and poverty and social justice.
 I am from Westchester, New York – right outside the city!
 I am passionate about education reform and policy, and I eventually hope to pursue a career in this sector after teaching.
 Outside of the classroom, I am an avid reader, writer, and traveler.
 Teachers are a crucial aspect to the future generations of creativity and innovation.
 To be a part of this movement is something I look forward to.